 As part of enhancing program development, Community Action of Nebraska collects and compiles data for the State and Regional Community Assessment Report.
-With this survey, CAN aims to discover the most pressing challenges Nebraskans face so that Community Action Agencies across the state will be better equipped to address those challenges.
-These agencies will us the results to evaluate and revise programs and services to better fit the needs of their communities.
-In addition, CAN administers the statewide ServicePoint database for the agencies, which helps agencies assess the needs of people who come to them for assistance.
+Through this assessment, CAN aims to discover the most pressing challenges Nebraskans face so that Community Action Agencies will be better equipped to address those challenges.

+Agencies use these results to assist in the evaluation of their programs and services as well as make revisions to better fit the needs of their communities.
+In addition, CAN manages the statewide database, which helps agencies collect information to assess the needs of people who come to them for assistance.

 In 2016, Community Action Agencies in Nebraska served 83,072 people.

 All Community Action Agencies strive to fulfill the Promise of Community Action: